 The United States and Japan are both major economic powers, which reflects in the volume and trading of their currencies.

 USD/JPY represents a significant split between the east and the west, and consequently it tends to react sharply to world news and global situations.
 Often called the “gopher”, this currency pair can switch from relatively stable growth or loss to a highly volatile position quite suddenly.
 Both USD/CHF and USD/CAD tend to correlate along with USD/JPY.
-The issue with USD/JPY is that it tends to have no movement for long periods of time until some political event or announcement is made.
 When it does move it moves suddenly, but traders that are following primarily this currency pair may find little movement throughout the year.

 Known as the “cable”, GBP/USD is one of the most stable pairs to trade, as there isn’t the political volatility of USD/JPY.